Neuffexx/DisplayKeys-IS/README.md

 Well I plan to add/improve on the following (in no particular order):
 - Clean Up UI
   - +Make Preview more accurate to final result
+  - Pop-up Windows need polish
 - Improve Image Splitting Logic
-  - Add Percentage option to Gap/Split input
+  - Add Percentage option to Gap input
-- Automate Image Assignment to Profiles !
+- Automate Image Assignment to Profiles
+  - !
 BaseCamp Software !
-(Need to look into how)
+SDK has been released, looking into it
 - Add GIF support, for the Previewer
   (Splitting functionality already supports it)
+- Add Different Previewing Modes

 <pre>